Milxnor/Universal-Walking-Simulator/README.md

 # CONTRIBUTING

-Use ->Function if you are calling a function instead of using FindObject.
+In order to find a UFunction, please use Object->Function instead of FindObject("Function ..").
 Test your code.

 # CREDITS